18F/tdrs-app-rfq/Administration.md

 component of any system, or as critical technology as part of any system.
 Contractors are not prohibited from providing-

-> \(1\) A service that connects to the facilities of a third-party, such
-> as backhaul, roaming, or interconnection arrangements; or
+  2. A service that connects to the facilities of a third-party, such as backhaul, roaming, or interconnection arrangements; or

->
-> \(2\) Telecommunications equipment that cannot route or redirect user
-> data traffic or permit visibility into any user data or packets that
-> such equipment transmits or otherwise handles.
+  2. Telecommunications equipment that cannot route or redirect user data traffic or permit visibility into any user data or packets that such equipment transmits or otherwise handles.

-\(c\) Representation. \[Contractor to complete and submit to the Contracting Officer\] The Offeror or Contractor represents that it \[ \] will or \[ \] will not provide covered telecommunications equipment or services to the Government in the performance of any contract,
+1. Representation. \[Contractor to complete and submit to the Contracting Officer\] The Offeror or Contractor represents that it \[ \] will or \[ \] will not provide covered telecommunications equipment or services to the Government in the performance of any contract,